Grand Slam (1978 film): Filming

 Many of the film's interior scenes were filmed at the BBC Wales club in Newport Road, Cardiff with filming in Paris taking place over several days in February 1977, when Wales' match with France took place at Parc des Princes during the second round of matches in the 1977 Five Nations Championship.
 The airport scenes were filmed at Broadcasting House, Cardiff and Cardiff Airport.

 Release

 Originally the film was to run for 75 minutes, but just a few days before its first network broadcast on 17 March 1978, it was ordered to be cut down to an hour as a result of industrial action (a prelude to the Winter of Discontent).
 The film, which remains iconic in Wales, marked the penultimate role of actor Hugh Griffith, who died in 1980.

 Legacy

 In 2017, it was named as the greatest Welsh film of all time, praising the "great naturalistic comic performances."

+Sequel

+In 2026, comedian and writer, Mike Bubbins announced he was teaming up with actor Steve Speirs to write a follow-up.
+Bubbins said: "I'm going to write a sequel that is a homage to the original.
+The option's been paid for."